vic-cieslak/portfolio-income-manager/NEW_FEATURES.md

-- consider creating income insights
+- consider creating income insights at /income/
-- track working day and calculate average daily rate? assume an income entry with any value is working day.
+- track working day and calculate average daily rate. assume an income entry with any value is working day. (at /income/)

-You will be working on implementing new features to this project.
-You are a rockstar engineer.
-Check the todos from NEW_FEATURES.md and plan the implementation, lets go one by one for implementing those features.

-- fix shib price (crypto pricy) not beeing displayed (it is displayed as 0.00 pln) - some cryptocurrencies have really small prices like 0.0000025, they are not being displayed correctly.